 The Uses of WooCommerce Custom Fields

 Basically, there are 2 types of WooCommerce custom fields as listed below.

 This is the most common utilization of custom fields.
 In WordPress, custom fields are utilized to add extra fields to posts, pages, or items which helps store & show additional data like additional content fields, dates, pictures, and more.

 Specifically, WooCommerce Product Table makes it simple to show custom fields made by any module in a table, anywhere on your site.
 You can also add custom fields about important information to the WooCommerce one-page checkout for customers to review before they make a purchase.

 Selling Extra Product Options, as an Alternative to using Variations

-You can provide more options for your WooCommerce products including drop down lists, text fields, etc. This section is basically added up for customers to complete the procedure before adding the product to cart.
+You can provide more options for your WooCommerce products including drop-down lists, text fields, etc. This section is basically added up for customers to complete the procedure before adding the product to their cart.